NukeBase

 const { set, get, update, remove, query, getSub, querySub,

-login, logout, createUser, changePassword } = await createClient();
+login, logout, createUser, changePassword, magicLink } = await createClient();

 console.log("Connected and ready to use NukeBase");